Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

    ![List view &ndash; Filter values](../../Assets/Screenshots/Core1Platform/UsingCore1/FilterPopUpValue.png "[List view &ndash; Filter values]")

-4. Select one/two date(s) or a value.
+4. Enter a value or select one/two date(s).
-    > [Info] For some values are value helps available.
+    > [Info] For some columns value helps are available.

 5. Click the [ADD FILTER] button.
    The filter is applied the list.
 The applied filter is shown as filter chip above the *Columns* field.